Flank/flank-dashboard/metrics/ci_integrations/docs/07_sync_performance_investigation.md

 |_Median_|3 s|2 s|26 s|
 |_Mode_|3 s|2 s|26 s|

 As we can see from the table above, the synchronization pipeline is pretty stable.
 The execution time values for different sync runs are distributed around the average value with a small variance.
-In average, the sync pipeline executes in around `32 seconds`.
+On average, the sync pipeline executes in around `32 seconds`.

 ### Analysis

 As we can see from the sections above, the synchronization time strongly depends on the pipeline structure and a CI tool.
-A Buildkite pipeline is more stable than a GitHub Actions job, but takes longer.
+A Buildkite pipeline is more stable than a GitHub Actions job but takes longer.
 The GitHub Actions job performs faster but some steps have unexpected behavior and may cause a significant delay.

 Both integrations could be optimized to run the sync faster.
 However, the appropriate GitHub Actions job requires changing a pipeline in a way to prevent checking out a repository.
-This will remove a risky step from the job and therefore speed it up in average.
+This will remove a risky step from the job and therefore speed it up on average.

 For the Buildkite CI, the pipeline should be updated to avoid unnecessary steps as logging.
 Also, it is possible to optimize the pipeline by pre-installing `curl` and CI Integrations tool by creating an appropriate Docker image.

 ## Conclusions

-Taking in account the results of investigation, we can state the following:
+Taking into account the results of the investigation, we can state the following:

-1. The synchronization algorithm takes a reasonable time for one-build syncing, but should be reviewed for different integrations for many-builds syncing.
+1. The synchronization algorithm takes a reasonable time for one-build syncing but should be reviewed for different integrations for many-builds syncing.
 2. The synchronization time strongly depends on the pipeline structure and a CI tool.
 3. The synchronization pipelines and jobs can be optimized by removing unnecessary steps and reducing the required ones.